Frequently Asked Questions

-Who are the writing tutors?
+Who are the writing consultants?

-What can I expect in a tutorial?
+What can I expect in a writing consultation?

-How can I prepare for an appointment?
+How can I prepare for a writing appointment?

 To make the most of your session, bring your assignment sheet and rubric along with a current draft of your writing or ideas to discuss.
-Also, bring questions or concerns about your writing, and be prepared to discuss and work during the tutoring process.
+Also, bring questions or concerns about your writing, and be prepared to discuss and work during the consultation process.

-Do you offer online tutoring?
+Do you offer online consultations?

 That is up to you.
 We notify instructors and TAs of a visit only if a writer requests notification and provides a working email address for the instructor or TA.
-In such cases, an outline of the tutoring session is emailed.
+In such cases, an outline of the consultation session is emailed.